sakshiwagh2001/todo-app/README.md

-#  React MUI Todo App
+#  React Todo App

-A professional Todo Application built using React and Material UI with LocalStorage support.
+A Todo Application built using React and Material UI with LocalStorage support.

 ---